 The Redifor Rod & Reel Co. was started about 1904.
 George W. Upton was the design

-Model B. It is shown in the 1905 Abercrombie & Fitch catalog as a 3X multiplier.
+It is shown in in 1905 ads and in the 1907 Abercrombie & Fitch catalog as a 3X

 Upton received a patent for the Model B design on May 8, 1906.
-In 1909, the company listed 5 models
+The Model C was similar

 in the 1909 edition of The Angler's Guide.
 Shown are the Special Tournament, the Darling-Flegel